an-sh7/Enhancing_my_Linux/Bypass_CopyPastingBlock/README.md

     - Create a new bookmark and paste the JavaScript code into the "URL" or "Location" field of the bookmark.

 2. **Navigate to the Target Website**:
-    - Go to the website where you want to bypass the paste block.
+    - Go to the website where you want to bypass the copy/paste block.

 3. **Activate the Bookmarklet**:
     - Click on the bookmark you created in Step 1 while on the target website.

-4. **Paste Your Content**:
+4. **Copy/Paste Your Content**:
-    - You should now be able to paste your content into the restricted input fields.
+    - You should now be able to copy/paste your content into the restricted input fields.

 ### How It Works